We benchmarked DAST products, and this is what we learned

 We will review these solutions under 5 sections in this benchmark:

-• Vulnerabilities found: This section assesses the effectiveness of each DAST solution in identifying known vulnerabilities within the target vulnerable applications.
+• Vulnerabilities found: This section assesses the effectiveness of each DAST tool in identifying known vulnerabilities within the target vulnerable applications.
 The goal is to determine which solution is more thorough and accurate in identifying security weaknesses.

 • Number of requests: This section evaluates the efficiency of each DAST solution in terms of the number of requests made to the target applications during the scanning process.
 Lowering the number of requests doesn't always have an impact on the performance, it can mean that DAST scan is able to send correct requests faster to get data, reuse it, and then inject payloads.
 A number of requests reflect the optimization and effectiveness of the scanning algorithms employed by each solution.